 The fanbase of The Black Crowes spans all ages and people who aren’t necessarily rock music aficionados appreciate the talent of this band.
 Although the group hasn’t released new material in some time, they are still drawing huge crowds at live shows.

-So, what are the top ten best songs from rock group The Black Crowes?
-Only the most classic of their releases could be considered, although some fans will agree that any one album contains their top ten favorites.
+So, what are the best songs by The Black Crowes?
+Only the most classic of their releases could be considered, although some fans will agree that any album contains their top favorites.

 “Remedy” is a song that perfectly marries both soulful lyrics with straightforward bluesy rock and roll.
 The back-up singers only add to Robinson’s vocals on the chorus.